Research Experiences for Undergraduates (REU)

 A: An undergraduate student is a student who is enrolled in a degree program (part-time or full-time) leading to a baccalaureate or associate degree.
 Students who are transferring from one college or university to another and are enrolled at neither institution during the intervening summer may participate.
 High school graduates who have been accepted at an undergraduate institution but who have not yet started their undergraduate study are also eligible to participate.
 Students who have received their bachelor’s degrees and are no longer enrolled as undergraduates are not eligible to participate.
 Undergraduate students eligible for this program must not have graduated prior to the start of the summer internship in June.

 The Haystack REU program starts in early June and ends mid-August.
+The 2022 REU program at Haystack will run from June 5, 2022, through August 12, 2022.

 A uniform start date is preferred in order to conduct orientation activities for the group.
 For students on an academic quarter system or those interested in extending their stay, such requests can be considered on a case-by-case basis.